openbermuda/karmapi/docs/nodice/plates.rst

-So it is possible that the time interval in between a gamma ray burst and the detection of the gravity wave from same rises as the central mass does, posibly rather significantly.
+So it is possible that the time interval in between a gamma ray burst and the detection of the gravity wave from same rises as the central mass does, posibly rather significantly?

 An excellent source of information on gravitational wave information for the current operational run can be found here::